whyen-wang/whyen-wang/README.md

 - ⚡ Fun fact: I am not a computer science major.

 ## Projects
-- [📖 Nonie](https://whyen-wang.github.io/Nonie/): 🛠️(under construction) A project for me to learn full-stack.
+- [📖 Nonie](https://whyen-wang.github.io/Nonie/): A project for me to learn full-stack.